Kiteboarding: Market data

 A kiteboarding quiver for a single user could typically include 2-4 kites and 2-3 boards.
 With the exception of foil kites, these equipment pieces are quite rugged and would last from 3 up to 10 years of active use, and be repaired and resold several times.
 This aftermarket further improves the market development, removing cost barriers for newcomers.
 In locations like Portugal in 2018, a newcomer to kiteboarding typically buys a proper hands-on tutorial and then buys a basic set of used equipment for an overall total below €1000.

 Transportation and storage is easy because the kites are foldable and the boards are smaller than surf and paddling boards.
 Compared to other sailing sports, kiteboarding is among the less expensive and more convenient.
 Moreover, nearby most metropolitan areas, it can be practised almost all year long, since it just requires some wind and a reasonably flat surface, like an estuary, a lake, a sandy strip, or a snow flat.

-Despite the image of a youth radical sport, many newcomers are middle age, older than the typical wakeboard or snowboard practitioners.
-Such trends are quite conspicuous, not so much in the trendy summer holiday locations, but in the low season in metropolitan areas around the globe, where kiteboarding is becoming a regular practice for people of middle income, living in apartments not so close to the waterfront, for a short evasion and substituting for the gym.
+Although commonly associated with youth and extreme sports culture, kiteboarding also attracts middle-aged and older participants.
+In some metropolitan areas, especially outside the peak holiday seasons, it has become a regular recreational activity for urban, middle-income participants.